UPDATE _V1 (first part) took place in November 2020. The master classes that have taken place can be viewed here.

 The duo has been exhibiting in international shows since 2009.
 Their works have been shown at MAD in New York, FACT in Liverpool, Santa Monica in Barcelona, Barbican in London, Onassis Cultural Centre in Athens, Ars Electronica museum in Linz, ZKM in Karlsruhe, and more.

-Krišjānis Rijnieks will tell you what exactly is a Fab Lab and how it differs from other types of open workshops, such as hackerspace, makerspace, or open innovation workshops.
+Krišjānis Rijnieks is telling what exactly is a Fab Lab and how it differs from other types of open workshops, such as hackerspace, makerspace, or open innovation workshops.

 BIO.
 Krišjānis Rijnieks is a designer, new media artist and fab lab activist who currently runs Aalto Fablab at Aalto University in Finland.
 Krišjānis has experienced the Internet of the 1990s, worked as a VJ, and worked with projection mapping projects as well as developed his own open source software that can be used to create mapping installation using a Raspberry Pi minicomputer.
 Krišjānis has a master’s degree degree in new media from Aalto Media Lab and he has graduated official Fab Academy course at Fab Lab Barcelona.